I suppose when it comes to Vicenza, Italy, I am a little biased. Our house is in the province of Vicenza, and my family has lived here for centuries.

 Vicenza is where the bulk of the buildings he designed are to be found.

-The Vicenza tourist office in the old town - Piazza dei Signori, 8 – has a lot of info, maps and advice on visiting the villas and info on all the other Palladian building within the old town of Vicenza too.
+The Vicenza tourist office in the old town (Piazza dei Signori, 8) has a lot of information, maps, and advice on visiting the villas, as well as information on all the other Palladian buildings within the old town of Vicenza.

-The ladies in the office are very helpful and friendly, Anna in particular is fantastic and will be able to give all the advice you need on opening times etc.
+The ladies in the office are very helpful and friendly; Anna in particular is fantastic and will be able to give you all the advice you need on opening times, etc.

-Visit the fabulous piazze of the city too - Vicenza has some of the loveliest in all of Italy with Piazza dei Signori being able to rival St. Mark's Square in Venice.
+Visit the fabulous piazzas of the city too; Vicenza has some of the loveliest in all of Italy, with Piazza dei Signori being able to rival St. Mark's Square in Venice.

 Apart from the villas on the edge of town the city itself can easily be explored on foot; it is the best way too as many parts of the old city are off-limits to cars.
 If you get tired then there are plenty of parks or pavement cafes to relax and soak up the atmosphere.

 Top of the visiting list in the city itself, and designed by Palladio, is the Teatro Olimpico.
 This was Palladio’s last work and was finished by Vincenzo Scamozzi.